jacksonzou123/moneymanager/README.md

    pip3 install -r requirements.txt
    ```

-6. Export any required enviroment variables.
+6. Export any required environment variables.

    ```bash
    to be determined...